icanseker/hermite-llie-framework/README.md

 - The denominator of a₂ must be positive for the coefficient to be real and valid

 **Scan range used in experiments:**
-- ν ∈ [0.10, 2.00] (wider range than Bernoulli/Laguerre, reflecting Hermite's broader domain)
+- ν ∈ [0.10, 2.00], reflecting the Hermite polynomial family's broad domain
 - t ∈ [-1.0, 0.9]

 ### 8-Directional Convolution Kernels